 How we cite our quotes: (Act.Line) Every time a character talks counts as one line, even if what they say turns into a long monologue.

 (halting) You are human beings none the less.
 (He puts on his glasses.)
 As far as one can see.
 (He takes off his glasses.)
 Of the same species as myself.
 (He bursts into an enormous laugh.)
 Of the same species as Pozzo!
 Made in God's image!
 (1.314)

 It could be that Pozzo finds this statement so amusing because he doesn’t consider himself human; he considers himself a god.

 Notice how Pozzo moves from talking about his not being human to a discussion of Godot.
-This basically invites a comparison of the two characters as divine figures (which we also discuss in the character analyses).
+This basically invites a comparison of the two characters as divine figures (which we also discuss in the "Characters" section).